MARINE STRATEGY MONITORING - PHYSICAL LOSS

 Main regulatory references and objectives

-The main national and European regulatory references related to the physical loss indicator are: Marine Strategy Framework Directive 2008/56/EC, transposed in Italy with Legislative Decree 190/2010, and Decision (EU) 2017/848; Ministerial Decree of the Ministry of Environment, Land and Sea Protection 15/02/2019 "Update of the determination of good environmental status of marine waters and definition of environmental targets."
-The calculation of physical loss falls among the necessary fulfillments for the implementation of the Marine Strategy Directive.
-The Directive requires that, to prevent degradation and restore damaged marine ecosystems, each country must implement the necessary measures to achieve (or maintain) good environmental status (GES), i.e., a status capable of preserving the ecological diversity and vitality of clean, healthy, and productive seas and oceans, as well as the sustainable use of the marine environment.
-GES is determined based on 11 qualitative descriptors of the marine environment that refer to multiple aspects of marine ecosystems, including biodiversity, chemical contamination, and food webs.
-In this context, physical loss is one of the pressures that contribute to defining seabed integrity, as defined in Descriptor 6 (one of the aforementioned 11 descriptors).
+In particular, the calculation of the physical loss, which involves the population of the D6 C1, D6 C4 and D6 C5 criteria (not considered in this work) falls among the obligations for the implementation of the MSFD Directive (Legislative Decree no. 190/2010).
+The Directive provides that, to prevent degradation and restore damaged marine ecosystems, each country must implement the measures necessary to achieve (or maintain) a good environmental status (Good Environmental Status or GES), i. e.
+A state capable of preserving the ecological diversity and vitality of clean, healthy and productive seas and oceans, as well as the use of the marine environment at a sustainable level.
+The GES is determined on the basis of 11 qualitative descriptors of the marine environment which refer to multiple aspects of marine ecosystems; physical loss is one of the elements that contributes to the definition of the fund Integrity Descriptor (D6).

 DPSIR